National Payment Processing

 Generally, heavy reliance on independent agents and resellers results in problems regarding deceptive sales tactics.
 Although National Payment Processing has a lower-than-usual number of complaints regarding this practice, there is a consistent theme among National Payment Processing negative reviews of nondisclosure of contract terms and misrepresentation of rates.
 Merchants especially mention the company’s large PCI Compliance fee (also called an “annual fee”) as a term that is inconsistently disclosed.

 Pricing of a National Payment Processing merchant account appears to vary based on a number of factors, including a merchant’s business type, processing volume, and the agent setting up the account.
 A representative of the company claimed that the service contract is month-to-month with no cancellation fee; however, we located more than one merchant complaint stating that the company charges a $250-$350 termination fee for cancelling service.
 National Payment Processing also appears to charge a $129 annual PCI Compliance fee in addition to several other monthly fees.
-These costs are consistent with those reported for other iPayment accounts.
+These costs are consistent with those reported for other iPayment accounts and an older copy of the company’s merchant application (available below).
 Merchants are strongly encouraged to read their contract to uncover possible annual service agreements, early termination penalties, and additional service charges.

 There are a low-to-moderate number of National Payment Processing reviews filed on this and other consumer protection websites.
 Most of the complaints from merchants report unexpected and hidden fees, having fees increased without notice, and discontent over the $129 annual PCI Compliance fee.
 A couple reports also indicated difficulty in cancelling accounts.
 Although the company’s complaint total is not especially large for its size and time in business, the consistent reports of nondisclosure and rate increases have lowered its score to a “B-” in this category.